Mass E-Mail and Effective Electronic Communication

 |Faculty and/or staff and/or students in another college or division||Appropriate Dean, DEO, or Director||Office of relevant Dean, DEO, or Director|

 - After obtaining approval to do a mass mailing, obtain authorization to use the mailing list.
 All list owners are encouraged to consider the benefits of moderating or otherwise controlling access to large lists.
-This applies whether a list has been created for one-time use or is maintained as a standing list, whether compiled manually or from the central database, and whether membership is involuntary or by subscription.
-Authorization to use a mailing list is given by the list owner or the person/office empowered to give such permission.
+This applies whether a list has been created for one-time use or is maintained as a standing list; whether compiled manually or from the central database; and whether membership is involuntary or by subscription.
+Authorization to use a mailing list is given by the approving office.

-- If a list needs to be extracted from an Information Technology Services (ITS) database, the person authorizing the use of the list must send approval to the appropriate ITS analyst, who will process the actual request for list extraction.
-Contact the Registrar's office for student email lists and Human Resource Services for faculty and staff mail lists.
+- If a list needs to be extracted from an Iowa State IT database, the person authorizing the use of the list must send approval to the appropriate Iowa State IT analyst.
+The Iowa State IT analyst will process the actual request for list extraction.
+Contact the Registrar's office for student e-mail lists and Human Resource Services for faculty and staff mail lists.
 There is a fee for list extraction.

-- If desired, ITS will send mass mailings for faculty, staff, and students for a fee.
-Submit mailing details by logging into the Mass Email Request .
+- If desired, Iowa State IT will send mass mailings for faculty, staff, and students for a fee.
+Submit mailing details by logging into the Mass e-mail Request .

-Before you send a large-scale mailing, you should ensure you can answer "yes" to each of the following questions:
+Before you send a large-scale mailing, ensure you can answer "yes" to each of the following questions:

 - Is the message relevant to the university's core missions?